This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Preheat oven to 300 degrees F and line a sheet pan with sides with parchment paper or a Silpat liner.

-- Whisk egg white and water together.
+- Whisk egg white and water together until frothy.

-- Pour over pecans and coat nuts.
+- Pour over pecans and stir to coat nuts.

 - Mix together the remaining ingredients and pour over the nuts.
 Make sure to coat the nuts with the sugar and spice mixture thoroughly.